 7. Inverted Rows

-While dip bar stations are great for push workouts, they can also be used for pull motion exercises.
+While dip bar stations are great for push workouts, there are also several effective pulling dip bar exercises.
 Inverted rows are a powerful upper body workout that targets your back and shoulders.

 How To: